 John Edmondson is one of the co-founders, project co-leads and core operator partners.
 He has worked in reef tourism for over 25 years, including Africa and Australia, and implemented the first coral nurseries and out-planting on the Great Barrier Reef, with his wife Jenny Edmondson.
 John invented the novel “Coralclip®” device.
 This pair are master out-planters, with the largest proportion of corals propagated and planted within the Coral Nurture Program.

-Dr Emma Camp is one of the co-founders and project co-leads (supporting management, data handling (including permitting), and research co-ordination).
+Dr Emma Camp is one of the co-founders and project leads (project management, data handling and research co-ordination).
 Biogeochemist studying how reef chemistry influences corals with a major focus on how corals thrive within ‘natural extremes’ (naturally hot, acidic, deoxygenated waters).
 ROLEX Fellow, UN Young Leader and National Geographic Explorer.

 Ms Lorna Howlett (University of Technology Sydney/Wavelength Reef Cruises) is a PhD student examining effectiveness of coral propagation and out-planting activity of the Coral Nurture Program, including how fine-scale genetic differences regulate survivorship in important coral species used for restoration.
 Worked within the reef tourism industry prior to starting her PhD.
 Supports day-to-day coordination of operator activity and data reporting.